Orange3456/pyburn/How to Install.md

 Set the paths for the output files where you want to save the processed files.

 Example Configuration
-In pyburn.py, update the following variables:
+In jupyter lab, update the following variables:

 # Paths to Sentinel-2 images (pre-fire and post-fire)